SouhailKrs/Flutter-Tic-Tac-Toe/README.md

 ## Introduction

-The famous Tic Tac Toe game built using Flutter.
+The classic Tic Tac Toe game built using Flutter.
 To enhance the user experience, I implemented Hive as the local database, allowing players to view their games later.
 Additionally, I utilized hooks, a flutter implementation of React hooks, and Riverpod to efficiently manage the life-cycle of the Widget and state managment.